 The practice team understood the importance of obtaining and recording patients' consent to treatment.
-The dentist described how they gave patients information about treatment options and the risks and benefits of these, so they could make informed decisions and patient comments confirmed this.
-We noted that evidence of this was not documented in patient records.
-We discussed this with the registered manager to review.
-Patients confirmed their dentist listened to them and gave them clear information about their treatment.
+The dentist gave patients information about treatment options and the risks and benefits of these, so they could make informed decisions and we saw this documented in patient records.
+Patients confirmed their dentist listened to them, gave them clear information about their treatment and involved them in making decisions about their care.

 The practice's consent policy included information about the Mental Capacity Act 2005.
-The team understood their responsibilities under the act when treating adults who might not be able to make informed decisions.
+The team had received training and understood their responsibilities under the act when treating adults who might not be able to make informed decisions.
 The policy also referred to Gillick competence, by which a child under the age of 16 years of age may give consent for themselves.
 Staff were aware of the need to consider this when treating young people under 16 years of age.